labatrockwell/Interactive-Spaces-Toolkit/VideoPlayer/Web/README.md

 ** How to run the examples **
 1. From the terminal navigate to the current directory (where this readme file is saved)
 2. Run python command "python -m SimpleHTTPServer" to start up a webserver from current directory.
+	a.
+Alternately you can point MAMP at this directory and start a web server
 3. Open a browser and go to http://localhost:8000/examples
 4. Then select the example that you want to view from the list of links